Nico Hülkenberg: Karting

-Formula BMW (2005)
+Formula BMW

 Hülkenberg made his German Formula BMW debut in 2005, dominating the championship and winning the title comfortably.
 He finished first in the Formula BMW world final but was stripped of the win after it was claimed he had brake-tested his rivals during a safety car period.

-A1 Grand Prix (2006–2007)
+A1 Grand Prix

 Hülkenberg also joined the German A1 Grand Prix team for the 2006–07 season.
 Nine wins in his rookie season made him the most successful driver in A1GP history.
 It meant he almost single-handedly won Germany the championship with 128 points, 35 more than Team New Zealand.

-Formula Three (2006–2008)
+Formula Three

 Hülkenberg finished fifth in the German Formula Three Championship (ATS Formel 3 Cup) in 2006.
 For 2007 he switched to the Formula 3 Euro Series with the ASM team that had taken Lewis Hamilton and Paul di Resta to the last two championships.
 His first win came at the Norisring from 18th on the grid, he won again in the rain at Zandvoort and added a third at the Nürburgring.
 But he ran into trouble at Magny-Cours, being penalised in qualifying for passing the chequered flag twice, and crashing into Filip Salaquarda in the race.
 Hülkenberg finished his rookie season 3rd in the championship, with four wins and 72 points.

 Hülkenberg won the non-championship Masters of Formula 3 race at Zolder from teammate (and F3 Euro Series championship leader) Romain Grosjean after Grosjean stalled at the start.
 Hülkenberg won the Formula 3 Euro Series championship in 2008.
 He amassed 76 of his total of 85 points during the feature races on Saturdays, taking seven wins in the progress.

-GP2 Series (2009)
+GP2

-Hülkenberg made his GP2 Asia Series début for the ART Grand Prix team at the third round of the 2008–09 GP2 Asia Series in Bahrain, where he took pole position at his first attempt.
+Hülkenberg made his GP2 Asia Series début for the ART Grand Prix team at the third round of the 2008–09 GP2 Asia Series in Bahrain, replacing Pastor Maldonado, and he took pole position on his first attempt.
 He finished both races in fourth place and this left him in seventh place in the championship.
 His second race weekend in Qatar, saw him become the first night race pole-sitter, and promptly turned that into becoming the first race-winner under lights after a dominant performance.
 Such was his performance that he ended up over thirteen seconds clear of second-placed driver Sergio Pérez.
 He finished third in the sprint race, taking his championship points tally to 27 from just four races.
-Despite this, he finished sixth in the championship.
+Despite this, Maldonado returned to the seat for the final two rounds and Hülkenberg finished sixth in the championship.